LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Related Work

-\textbf{{Vision-Language Model Pre-training.} } In recent years, vision-language models have garnered widespread attention from researchers as a new tool for visual recognition.
-Vision-language models such as CLIP~\cite{clip}, BLIP~\cite{BLIP}, ALIGN~\cite{ALIGN}, and FILIP~\cite{filip} leverage image-text pairs from the web to train multimodal networks.
-During pre-training, these models use a self-supervised approach by pulling closer the matched image-text pairs and pushing apart the unmatched ones.
-This allows the models to understand the semantics of images and their corresponding textual descriptions.
-Due to their strong generalization capabilities, vision-language models have been widely applied in various downstream visual tasks~\cite{nilsback2008automated,bangalath2022bridging,rao2022denseclip,zang2022open,zhou2022detecting},.
+In recent years, vision-language models have garnered widespread attention from researchers as a new and powerful tool for advancing visual recognition systems.
+These models, such as CLIP~\cite{clip} and BLIP~\cite{BLIP}, harness large-scale image-text pairs sourced from the web to train multimodal networks capable of understanding both visual and textual information.
+Through their innovative training strategies, these models establish connections between images and their associated textual descriptions, enabling them to bridge the gap between vision and language.